 Best Tabletop: Cuisinart CGG-306 Chef's Style Propane Tabletop Grill

-What We Like: Lightweight and compact, can be set up without tools or matches, heats up quickly
+What We Love: Lightweight and compact, can be set up without tools or matches, heats up quickly

-What We Don't Like: May be hard to clean
+What We Don't Love: May be hard to clean

 For grilling on the go or in small spaces, this stainless-steel tabletop beauty weighs just 22 pounds and works flawlessly with the addition of a 20-pound propane tank.